About AMOCatlas

 What is this?

-AMOCatlas is a Python package for loading data from Atlantic Meridional Overturning Circulation (AMOC) observing arrays.
-It gives you a simple way to access data from different programmes around the Atlantic.
+AMOCatlas is a Python package for loading data on the Atlantic Meridional Overturning Circulation (AMOC), from both in-situ observing arrays and blended or estimated products.
+It gives you a single way to access data from different programmes around the Atlantic.

 Why AMOC?